-Ready for rapid deployment anywhere in the world, the Royal Fleet Auxiliary (RFA) delivers worldwide logistic and operational support to Royal Navy and Royal Marine operations.
+Ready for rapid deployment anywhere in the world, the Royal Fleet Auxiliary (RFA) delivers worldwide logistic and operational support to Royal Navy and Royal Marines operations.

 Military operations during every major conflict since the First World War have made use of the civilian crew's mixed background experience and a variety of RFA vessels.